The MA/ PG Diploma / PG Certificate in Special and Additional Learning Needs was developed jointly by The Cass School of Education

 and Communities, University of East London (UEL), and the Institute of Child Education and Psychology (ICEP) Europe.

 This specialist SEN qualification is fully online and international in focus.
 It is undertaken on a part time basis and is modular giving you real flexibility in terms of study and payment.
-If modules are completed in succession, students can complete the course in just over two years.
+If modules are completed in succession, students can complete the course in two years.

 A suite of unique modules have been developed solely for this programme, designed to offer educators specialist, practical knowledge in special and additional educational needs.
 Participants can customise the programme to their needs by choosing the modules which reflect their specific interests and educational contexts.